unik-name/docs.unikname.network/docs/uns-use-the-network/api.md

 ## UNS token APIs

-UNS token APIs are not specific to the UNS Network, they're coming from ARK standards.
-As a consequence all ARK API are working on the UNS network.
+UNS token APIs are not specific to the uns.network, they're coming from ARK.IO standards.
+As a consequence all ARK.IO API are working on the uns.network.

 For example the API `/blockain` used to retrieve latest block and supply in the chain
 ```
 curl --header "API-Version: 2" https://api.ark.io/api/blockchain
 ```

-works also on the uns network
+works also on the uns.network

 ```
 curl --header "API-Version: 2" https://forger1.devnet.uns.network/api/blockchain